ZhangLabGT/LinRace/README.md

 The following figure shows an example application of LinRace on the ZF1-F3 sample (750 cells) from scGESTAULT datasets in [[1]](https://doi.org/10.1038/nbt.4103):
 ![LinRace_Figures (3)](https://github.com/ZhangLabGT/LinRace/assets/39555451/789a707d-7fe7-4e22-9c3f-d39d77234541)

-a.
+**a**.
 LinRace reconstructed tree.
 The outer ring represents major cell type assignments and the inner colors on the edges show detailed intermediate cell type assignments.
-b.
+**b**.
 Properties of the reconstructed trees from different methods.
 The max depth means the maximum total edge length going from the root to any leaf cell.
-c.
+**c**.
 A detailed look of two GES (Gene Expression Subtrees) in LinRace reconstructed tree with inferred ancestral states.